 Gun law in South Africa changed after I left.
 Political change swept South Africa up to the Mandela presidency in 1994.
 The thinking as the crime rate soared was that you were more likely to be shot with your own gun.
-Those friends I had who ‘carried’ while I lived there, would disclose that they no longer carried for this reason.
+Those friends I had who ‘carried’ while I lived there would disclose that they no longer carried for this reason.
 Gun law made it hard to get a licensed weapon.
 Meanwhile, illegal guns abounded.
 Sales of post Border war weaponry.
 AK47’s the Russians supplied by the hundreds of thousands to the Cuban troops in Angola, could be had for 500 Rand.
 Dispossessed young Blacks would aspire to owning a gun so that they could have a career.
 Getting hold of a gun was a career choice for the ambitious, providing the opportunity to rob and the crime rate soared.
 Many murders followed.
 Shot by illegal guns.
 Those like myself, who might have been able to defend themselves with a handgun, no longer had handguns.

 After I moved to the UK, I thought about my lovely Browning, much as I would a precious family heirloom.
 I considered getting a license to bring it to the UK.
-I made inquiry’s, It was a possibility, albeit expensive and time consuming involving membership of a club..
+I made inquiry’s, It was a possibility, albeit expensive and time consuming involving membership of a club.
 I missed not having a gun during my first few years as a Brit.
+The defense aspect.
 And the fun of shooting.
-And then I began to see how effective their no-gun policy really was in terms of lifestyle.
+As time passed I began to see how effective their no-gun policy really was in terms of lifestyle.
 And very quickly I realised how much better a gun free society is.
 The UK is simply not a gun culture.
-I could safely assume that no one was going to pull a gun on me at a traffic light.
+I could safely accept that no one was going to pull a gun on me at a traffic light.
 That realization had an appealing quality.
 After 29 years in the UK the only shooting I did was occasional shotgun and clay.
 Fun, but not really the same thing as handguns.
 I missed the sporting fun aspect of shooting, but not that much.
 I had a far better quality of life in a society without guns.

 Ten years later, the Janitor at Andy Murray’s school in Dunblane killed 18 after which the government of John Major introduced the Firearms (Amendment) Act 1997, which banned all cartridge ammunition handguns with the exception of .22 calibre single-shot weapons in England, Scotland and Wales.
 Following the 1997 General Election, the Labour government introduced the Firearms (Amendment) (No. 2) Act 1997, banning the remaining .22 cartridge handguns as well.

-So the England I lived in was very different to the land of my upbringing because; in any potentially dangerous situation it was unlikely there would be a gun involved.
+After thirty years I learned the England I lived in was very different to the land of my upbringing because; in any potentially dangerous situation it was unlikely there would be a gun involved.
 If someone broke into your house, almost certainly they would not have a gun.
 Fundamentally the approach to gun ownership and the law was to discourage any gun crime.
 One famous story epitomizes the gun legislation at that time.

-Imagine the same judgement for the same offense in any American state?
+Imagine the same judgment for the same offense in any American state?
 Different attitudes to guns and home defense.

 I have followed the American approach to gun law with keen interest since the early 80’s when I saw a powerful documentary called ‘The Killing of America” which provides a timeline of gun deaths that have shaped America’s direction.
 From Lincoln, to JFK to Martin Luther King.
 A long list showing clearly how America’s political direction has been shaped by the gun.
 No culture before or since owes more to assassination and murder than America.
 For both its social growth as well as economic prosperity.
 A society built on a gun genocide (them pesky injun varmints) with an economy built on gun controlled slavery.
 With political direction defined by guns, economically in their manufacture and sale, and practically in the execution of political entities steering America away from barbaric racist violence.

 Researching Gun law in the USA finds an AR-15 automatic rifle in my hands in this picture taken in California, 2015.
 The model which is being legally offered to me for sale is astonishing in view of the number of times this particular model has appeared in American spree killing.